dd9jn/rfc4880bis/crypto-refresh.md

 - Any Secret Key packet with encrypted secret key material ({{secret-key-encryption}}) where there is an integrity failure, based on the value of the secret key protection octet:

-  - Value 255 or raw cipher algorithm: where the trailing 2-octet checksum does not match.
+  - Value 255 (MalleableCFB) or raw cipher algorithm: where the trailing 2-octet checksum does not match.

-  - Value 254: where the SHA1 checksum is mismatched.
+  - Value 254 (CFB): where the SHA1 checksum is mismatched.

-  - Value 253: where the AEAD authentication tag is invalid.
+  - Value 253 (AEAD): where the AEAD authentication tag is invalid.

 To avoid these circumstances, an implementation that generates OpenPGP encrypted data SHOULD select the encrypted container format with the most robust protections that can be handled by the intended recipients.
 In particular: